Keybored02/Geeetech-A10M-Chimera-mod/README.md

 2. Adjust the Zmin end-stop or the BLtouch mount to avoid crushing the nozzles into the bed.
 3. Set the Z probe-to-nozzle offset using nozzle 1 as a reference.
 4. Run a PID tuning for both extruders (separately).
 5. Run a full set of retraction, flow, temperature and linear advance.
+I always suggest [Teaching Tech's guide](https://teachingtechyt.github.io/calibration.html).